 Getting drunk and getting high.
 (And staying drunk and high)

 Sadly, all of my energy was being used on figuring out the best way to get what I needed to keep me buzzed.
 I was basically working to earn enough money to support my increasingly expensive

 habit habits.
 And since 80% of my income was coming from tips, I had cash in my pocket every night after work.
 (Which was always gone within a few hours)

 I was starting to get paranoid.
 Real paranoid.
 I felt like I was being watched.
 Followed even.
 Because of the things I was doing…the things I was partaking in.

-The bar I hung out at was starting to feel wrong.
-There were people sitting at the bar I never saw before.
+Moreover, the bar I hung out at was starting to feel wrong.
+In particular, there were people sitting at the bar I never saw before.
 Were they cops?

 Maybe.
 Maybe not.
 Maybe I was just being paranoid.

 You’re up, get down, I’ll come work you out